theomenden/TheOmenDen.Shared/README.md

 # The Omen Den Shared Library [![Build](https://github.com/theomenden/TheOmenDen.Shared/actions/workflows/sonarcloud.yml/badge.svg)](https://github.com/theomenden/TheOmenDen.Shared/actions/workflows/sonarcloud.yml)[![GitHub issues](https://img.shields.io/github/issues/theomenden/TheOmenDen.Shared?style=plastic)](https://github.com/theomenden/TheOmenDen.Shared/issues)[![GitHub license](https://img.shields.io/github/license/theomenden/TheOmenDen.Shared?style=plastic)](https://github.com/theomenden/TheOmenDen.Shared/blob/master/LICENSE.txt)[![GitHub stars](https://img.shields.io/github/stars/theomenden/TheOmenDen.Shared?style=plastic)](https://github.com/theomenden/TheOmenDen.Shared/stargazers)

-- ##  This is just a grouping of common classes that are used within every application that The Omen Den aims to provide as a company, and is free to modify, redistribute, and use elsewhere
+- ###  This is just a grouping of common classes that are used within every application that The Omen Den aims to provide as a company, and is free to modify, redistribute, and use elsewhere
- - ## Especially since this library is sure to not be unique to us.
+ - Especially since this library is sure to not be unique to us.
- - ### Attributions for credits on each release are defined below
+ -  Attributions for credits on each release are defined below
-<br /><br />
 # Goals that we aim for:
 1. Relevant extensions across The Omen Den's software applications
 2. Exception calling, and custom exceptions